vcsjones/vcsjones.dev/_posts/2015-08-16-examining-the-details-of-public-key-pinning.md

 40 b0 6f f9 6a 98 ce 45 48 48 2c</span>
 </pre>

-The green portion should look familiar, it’s the public key.
+The green portion should look familiar, it's the public key.
 The rest of the bytes are part of the ASN.1 encoding.